Runpython-IntroProgramming/Final-Project/functional.md

 ## Functional Specification

+This project is a python implementation of a game very similar to Bubble Pop.
+The goal of the game is to get as high a score as possible by popping bubbles of the same color.
+The bubble 'pop' in clusters, meaning clicking a blue bubble will pop all blue bubbles attached to it and the ones attached to those etc. etc. The game ends when you run out of time.
+The user will start the game by running the program through runpython.com.
+When the game starts, the graphics screen
 This document should become the functional specification of the project you are working on.

 A functional specification describes in great detail how a device or program will appear to an